Sustainability

 Response to Climate Change

-Brother Group, as a global company, has placed the highest priority on efforts to prevent global warming.
-To reduce CO2 emissions, we have been implementing a diverse range of eco-friendly activities and environmental technology development in all manufacturing processes, including development, procurement, production, sales and logistics.
-What we emphasize in carrying out those actions is the basic philosophy behind our environmental activities: "The Brother Group shall positively and continuously act to decrease the environmental impact of all aspects of our business operations so that society can achieve sustainable development."
-This is proclaimed in the "Brother Group Global Charter" established in 1999.
-This philosophy has remained in action since BROTHER INDUSTRIES LTD. (BIL) formulated the "Basic Environmental Policy" in 1993, and we as the Brother Group have set medium-term environmental goals and promoted ongoing activities to meet them.
+The Brother Group, as a global company, has placed the highest priority on efforts to respond to climate change.
+As part of our efforts to achieve this, we have been implementing a diverse range of eco-friendly activities and environmental technology development in all manufacturing processes, including development, procurement, production, sales, and logistics.
+In carrying out these measures, we emphasize one of our basic policies in the "Brother Group Global Charter" formulated in 1999: "The Brother Group shall positively and continuously act to decrease the environmental impact of all aspects of our business operations so that society can achieve sustainable development."
+Since formulating these policies, we as the Brother Group have set medium-term environmental goals and promoted ongoing activities to meet them.
 Thanks to the efforts of each Group member, we have made steady headway toward achieving these goals.

-In 2018, the Brother Group formulated "the Brother Group Environmental Vision 2050," which made reducing CO2 emissions a key item.
-We have also set the milestone "Medium-term Target for 2030" keeping in mind the "Paris Agreement," which is a global framework for controlling climate change (global warming).
-In October 2021, we revised the CO2 emissions reduction targets in "the Brother Group Environmental Vision 2050," and the revised medium-term target has been recognized by the "Science Based Targets initiative (SBTi)," an international initiative, as reduction targets based on scientific evidence to achieve the "1.5°C target" of the Paris Agreement.
-The Brother Group will continue to make various efforts to contribute to the solution of global climate change issues toward the construction of a carbon-free society.
+In 2018, the Brother Group formulated the Brother Group Environmental Vision 2050, which made reducing CO2 emissions a key item.
+We have also set the milestone "Medium-term Target for 2030" consistent with the Paris Agreement, which is a global framework for controlling climate change (global warming).
+In March 2025, we revised the CO2 emissions reduction targets in the Brother Group Environmental Vision 2050, and the revised medium-term target has been recognized by the Science Based Targets initiative (SBTi), an international initiative, as reduction targets based on scientific evidence to achieve the "1.5°C target" of the Paris Agreement.
+We have been carrying out CO2 emissions reduction activities to achieve these targets.
+The Brother Group is working on formulating a transition plan to further promote activities to build a carbon-free society and will continue to make various efforts to contribute to solving the issue of global climate change.

 History of our climate change countermeasures